UHAXM1/Quantum/README.md

 This application will monitor the Windows ProtonVPN client log files for port changes and pass them via the qBittorrent WebUI.

-In order to close this repository you need to use the following command, or it wont clone the linked submodules git clone --recurse-submodules https://github.com/UHAXM1/Quantum
+In order to clone this repository you need to use the following command, or it wont clone the linked submodules git clone --recurse-submodules https://github.com/UHAXM1/Quantum

 Uses the linked submodule qBittorrent-net-client found here